spsc83/cv/content/project/ufood/index.md

 ---
 title: Ufood
 summary: Ufood provides solutions for restaurant management.
-As a project manager, I supervised 10 employees and managed the accounts of over 1000 different vendors.
-We designed applications for PC, tablet, and POS terminal, website for restaurant management, in addition to creating customized WeChat accounts for vendors and customers to facilitate reservations, ordering, and payments.
+In addition to designed applications for PCs, tablets and POS terminals, restaurant management websites, we have also created customized WeChat accounts for restaurants and customers to facilitate reserving, ordering and payment.
+As a project manager, I supervised 10 employees and manage accounts for over 1000 different restaurants.
+I am responsible for sorting out customer feedback, arranging development tasks, and keeping the system running smoothly.
 tags:
 - solution
 date: "2018-04-27T00:00:00Z"